 - detailed TOM

 CBO’s first step was to conduct an As-is Analysis.
 The purpose of this was to build a rounded and nuanced understanding of the strengths and weaknesses of the current provision of IT within the States.
 To build this understanding, we used a range of tools, including:

 - interviews and workshops with staff currently delivering across the States;

 - development of a network of ‘Departmental Representatives’, who articulated their IT needs and their current experiences through 1:1 interviews;

 - ‘rapid reviews’ of major IT projects currently underway, to understand why they were consistently failing to deliver to time and budget.

 As a result of this work, we built a ‘triangulated’ understanding of what was currently preventing the delivery of IT services required by the States.

-This Strategic Assumptions Framework was then used as to underpin the third step in CBO’s process: the development of a high-level TOM.
-In this high level target operating model, we converted the strategic ambitions in the Strategic Assumptions Framework into a practical design for a new IT function.
+This Strategic Assumptions Framework was then used to underpin the third step in CBO’s process: the development of a high-level TOM.
+In this high-level TOM, we converted the strategic ambitions in the Strategic Assumptions Framework into a practical design for a new IT function.

 The TOM was not developed in isolation, but rather included input from staff and managers currently delivering IT to the States, and also from the Departmental Representatives, who were acting as the ‘voice of the customer’.
 While binding together these multiple viewpoints could be challenging, it was vital in building a model that was realistic, and would gain support from across the organisation.